stretchr/docs/managing-resources.md

 Notice in the example above we specify a `"~id"` field, Stretchr allows you to do this if you want to specify the ID.
 Omitting the field will cause Stretchr to generate a random ID for you.

-The response from the server will contain a change object describing
+The response from the server will contain a change object describing any fields that were created on your behalf during the request.
+For example, Stretchr will generate timestamps and an `~id` for you if one wasn't included.

 #### Timestamps

 By default Stretchr creates and manages _created_ and _updated_ timestamps (in Unix time).
-You can prevent this behaviour by specifying `~exclude=~stamps` in the request parameters.
+You can prevent this behaviour by specifying `exclude=~stamps` in the request parameters.

 For example, to create the same book as above without timestamps, you would do: